Choosing Your Courses in First Year Science

 UBC Academic Calendar (BSc)

 UBC Science offers numerous areas of specializations for students.
 Visit the UBC Academic Calendar and scroll down to check out the details of your interested specialization(s).
-Each specialization Calendar entry will show you an overview of your degree, including the sample timetable you could have at each year level.
+Each specialization Calendar entry will show you an overview of your degree, including the sample timetable you could have at each class standing.

 Step 2: Consider Timetable Options